 With the national economy turning the corner, and a regional economy expanding at a much slower rate, the vacant commercial and industrial sites and buildings in Ashland provide an opportunity for some growth in the future.
 The service industry will open several new businesses that will expand the meals and transient occupancy taxes.
 Activity has stabilized in many industries, including manufacturing, distribution and professional offices.
+Of note was a rezoning by the Town Council of 286 acres on the north side of Town.
+The property was rezoned to light industrial uses and is one of the largest contiguous business zoned properties in the Commonwealth of Virginia.

 The Town Council has maintained one of the lowest property tax rates in the Commonwealth while broadening the tax base through other revenue sources.
 Property tax rates have been substantially reduced over the past decade.
-For FY 2002 and 2005, the Town reduced both the real property tax rate and the business and professional occupation license rate.
+For FY 2002 and 2005, the Town reduced both the real property tax rate and the business and professional occupational license rate.
 The Town Council did increase the real property tax rate by \$.02 to bring the rate to \$.09 for the 2008-09 fiscal year.
 The Town increased the meals tax and the transient occupancy tax in FY 2005 to 5%.
 In FY 2010, the Town Council instituted a cigarette tax of \$.19/pack.
-For FY2014 the Town Council raised the cigarette tax to \$.22/pack and the Transient Occupancy tax rate from 5% to 7%.
+For FY 2014, the Town Council raised the cigarette tax to \$.22/pack and the Transient Occupancy tax rate from 5% to 7%.
 Continued growth in the overall tax base has allowed the Town to maintain an unreserved fund balance to cover certain capital projects, emergencies and to provide adequate cash flow.

 Another objective of Town Council has been to address major service needs and infrastructure repairs.
 These projects were funded from a variety of sources including cash reserves, state recreation grants, and state road maintenance funds.
-Continued sidewalk, street, and curb/gutter improvements are featured in the FY 2015 budget.
-In addition to these infrastructure improvements, the Town paid off its last piece of outstanding debt in FY2013 while continuing to fund infrastructure projects on a pay-as-you-go basis.
+Continued sidewalk, street, and curb/gutter improvements are featured in the FY 2016 budget.
+In addition to these infrastructure improvements, the Town paid off its last piece of outstanding debt in FY 2013 while continuing to fund infrastructure projects on a pay-as-you-go basis.